andrewhlu/spl/parts-list.md

 ## LoRaWAN Mouser Order

-Placed by Andrew, Shipping to Jun
+Placed by Jun, Shipped to Jun

 This order is being placed through Mouser because Digikey does not have any stock of the LoRa expansion board